 Cute.
 That's the word for it.
 Really cute.
 Such a jolly thing to have at the Thanksgiving table!
 It's cornbread baked inside a turkey-shaped mould.
-I saw the pictures and recipe of this corny turkey in the November issue of Martha Stewart Living, and since I am, too, too corny myself, I had to make it.
-First off I needed to buy the mould.
+One corny turkey!
+I found this recipe in a Thanksgiving issue of Martha Stewart's magazine, and since I am too, too corny myself, I had to make it.
+First off I needed to buy a mould.
 I had no idea which store to visit that would still be selling one, considering we were really close to Thanksgiving.
 I thought of checking Amazon.com, and there it was!
+Amazon had the exact mould I needed!
 I ordered it and it arrived in three days, on the Tuesday before Thanksgiving.
-Great service!!!

 Vegetable oil cooking spray